JMoneyGU/GU_Deck_Tracker/README.md

  **4. Play a game against the AI with the deck you want to use**

  - Feel free to concede as soon as you are able.
 This step is required in order to log your deck because log files only have your deck against AI
+ - Yes I know this is annoying, but talk to GU about their log files, not me.

  **5. Click on Create Deck**